selvintuscano/selvintuscano/README.md

 ### Hi there 👋, my name is Selvin

-Software Engineer, having keen interest in Data Visualization and Web Devleopment field.
+I am a Software Engineer, having keen interest in Data Visualization and Web Devleopment field.
 Always eager to learn more from everyone I work with so as to increase my exposure.
 Willing to take any kind of challenges that will help me grow and widen my horizons.
 Love travelling, Painting etc. - "Let us build a better world together" is what i believe.

 <p>
 <a href="https://selvintuscano.github.io/" target="_blank">